LapisBerry/MaKillMai/src/components/characters/readme.md

 # characters
-This folder will contain other character that will extends from class BaseCharacter
+This folder will contain other character that will extend from class BaseCharacter